OurHomeBase/tequila/README.md

 ## Integration Testing
 * start the tequila_server
-* python -m unittest discover -s integration_tests/ -p '*_test.py' -t ./
+* python run_integration_tests.py

 ## To run all tests
 * start the tequila_server
 * python -m unittest discover -v -p '*_test.py'

 ## Coverage.
-For now generates coverage for everything, need to change it to skip lib.

-* sudo pip install coverage
+To install coverage tool on your machine: sudo pip install coverage

+To run coverage analysis and generate a report:
 * coverage run run_unit_tests.py
-* coverage html -d coverage_html --omit=lib
+* coverage html

+Please note that the packages that are measured are listed in the file .coveragerc.
+If you add a new package, please add it to the source parameter in .coveragerc file.